Part of the security infrastructure for AI agents

 • Complete audit logging with cryptographic proof

-ServiceNow disclosed what researchers called "the most severe AI-driven vulnerability to date"—exposing 85% of Fortune 500 companies through improperly secured AI agents with universal credentials, email-only authentication, and unrestricted capabilities.
+ServiceNow disclosed what researchers called the most severe AI driven vulnerability to date.
+The disclosure described exposure of Fortune 500 customers through improperly secured AI agents with universal credentials, email only authentication, and unrestricted capabilities.

 Read the full analysis